 |

-the use of placeholders for designing headers and footers with Braille-Tags
+The use of placeholders for designing headers and footers with Braille

-be specified multiple times, for example to right-align page numbers
+can now be specified multiple times, for example to right-align page

-"%n" and "%p" can now be joined in pairs by characters
+"%n", and "%p" can now be joined pairwise with characters

 |